Confidence Calibration Framework

 How confidence ratings are assigned

 Confidence in a Veridi assessment represents the strength of the evidence supporting the verdict, not certainty that the verdict is correct.
-A claim can receive a clear verdict (FALSE) with moderate confidence (75%) if the evidence is strong but comes only from Tier 2 sources.
+A claim can receive a clear verdict (FALSE) with Moderate confidence if the evidence is strong but comes only from Tier 2 sources.

 Structural ceilings